Tec4Sho/check-file/README.md

 Adding a name that is not a actual file check-file-action will then proceed with checking files for any **TEXT STRING MATCHES** of the provided information.

-Any filename not listed for error checking if found will display file location and file contents if true.
+File types not listed for error checking if found will still display file location and file contents if true.

-Any filename or files found will be scanned for errors if they are of file types listed below only.
+File names found will be scanned for errors if they are of file types listed below only.
 - c
 - cc
 - cpp